-Courses Measuring the Achieveme nt of Program Learning Outcomes
+Courses Measuring the Achievement of Program Learning Outcomes

 Courses PLO 1

 CDEC 1413 or CDEC 1458 X

-First Se emester Credit Hours CDEC 1417 Child Development Associate Training I 4 CDEC 2422 Child Development Associate Training II 4

-Total Hours 8
+First Semester Credit Hours CDEC 1417 Child Development Associate Training I 4 CDEC 2422 Child Development Associate Training II 4 Total Hours 8

-Second d Semes ter Credit Hours
+Second Semester Credit Hours

-CDEC CDEC Child Development Associate Training III Curriculum Resources for Early Childhood Pi rograms or 4
+CDEC 2424 Child Development Associate Training III 4 CDEC 1413 Curriculum Resources for Early Childhood Programs or CDEC 1458 Creative Arts for Early Childhood 4 Total Hours 8 Total Hours for Certificate 16

-CDEC 1458 Creative Arts for Early Childhood 4
+Capstone: CDEC 1413 - Curriculum Resources for Early Childhood Programs or CDEC 1458 - Creative Arts for Early Childhood

-Total Hours 8

-Total Hour s for Certificate 16

-${\it Capstone: CDEC\ 1413-Curriculum\ Resources\ for\ Early\ Childhood\ Programs\ or\ CDEC\ 1458-Creative\ Arts\ for\ Early\ Childhood\ Programs\ or\ CDEC\ 1458-Creative\ Programs\ or\ CDEC\ 1$

-^{}Students who complete CDEC 1417, CDEC 2422, and CDEC 2424 at Angelina College, each with a grade of "C" or higher, may submit a course substitution form to the dean's office in the School of Business and Technology to receive credit for TECA 1303.
+\Students who complete CDEC 1417, CDEC 2422, and CDEC 2424 at Angelina College, each with a grade of "C" or higher, may submit a course substitution form to the dean's office in the School of Business and Technology to receive credit for TECA 1303.
 This substitution provides a pathway for students to apply their CDA coursework to a higher Child and Family Development credential at Angelina College.